-Suevite in the Steinheim basin meteorite crater? – We think not.
+Suevite in the Steinheim basin meteorite crater? – We mean no.

 In the journal Meteoritics & Planetary Science, 45, 1093-1107, 2010, the authors Elmar Buchner and Martin Schmieder have published a lengthy article entitled